lldaryall/SmartyPants-Study-Tracker/README.md

 A Smart Study Tracker app built with the MERN stack (MongoDB, Express, React, Node.js).
 Log your study sessions, view your progress through data visualization, and manage your study workflow with ease.

 ## Features
-- User authentication with JWT (dummy user for demo purposes)
+- User authentication with JWT
 - CRUD operations for study sessions (subject, duration, date)
 - Dashboard displaying your sessions and a bar chart summarizing study time by subject
 - Responsive design and a modern React frontend